sukarix/docs/src/prologue/features.md

 - **Fast and clean template engine**: Provides a lightweight and efficient templating system that allows for easy creation of dynamic web pages.
 - **Unit testing toolkit (Web UI & CLI)**: Integrated tools for unit testing both web interfaces and command-line interfaces, ensuring comprehensive code coverage and reliability.
-Powered by [Statera](../packages/statera.md), the Sukarix testing kit built on top of the Fat-Free Framework's `Test` class.
+[Statera](../packages/statera.md) is the Sukarix testing kit built on top of the Fat-Free Framework's `Test` class.
+It is an optional, standalone package — the framework itself uses it via `require-dev` for its own test suite.
 - **Database-managed sessions**: Manages user sessions through the database, enhancing security and scalability.
 - **Markdown-to-HTML converter**: Converts Markdown syntax into HTML, facilitating easy content creation and management.
 - **Atom/RSS feed reader**: Parses and reads Atom and RSS feeds, allowing for integration with external content sources.